BobHanson/InChI-SwingJS/README.md

 The code in this repository is based on a combination of InChI-Web-Demo code and JNI-InChI code.
 It is forked from [InChI-Web-Demo](https://github.com/IUPAC-InChI/InChI-Web-Demo) but also includes code from [SureChEMBL JNI-InChI](https://github.com/SureChEMBL/jni-inchi).
 The idea is to create a single workflow that produces both the WASM and the JNI-InChI files we need in Jmol.

-InChI generation is already implemented in Jmol in both Java and JavaScript (using JNI-InChI for Java and inchi-wasm for JavaScript).
+InChI 1.03 generation is already implemented in Jmol in both Java and JavaScript (using JNI-InChI for Java and inchi-wasm for JavaScript).
 The Java implementation also taps the internal InChI model for generating stereochemically correct 2D and 3D structures *from* InChI.
 This project aims to also allow the production of 2D and 3D structures from InChI for the JavaScript side as well.

 The overall scheme for this functionality is shown below.
 Basically, InChIJNI.java handles the JNI-InChI interface for Java, and InChIJS.java (yes, ".java") handles the inchi-wasm interface for JavaScript.
 For SMILES generation, they both feed their respective models to InchiToSmilesConverter.java, which does the magic by creating a Jmol SMILES model, used for input to Jmol's SmilesGenerator.java.
 Note that this already works perfectly in Java.

-In the figure below, heavy black and red lines are done; thin black lines are still to do.
+In the figure below, heavy black lines were done previously; red lines and thin black lines were completed the week of Jan 21-25, 2025.

 ![inchiChartDone](https://github.com/user-attachments/assets/ef955e36-4d9c-4625-ae94-16f3c14b9a15)

-It is expected that this will require just a single method added to inchi-web.wasm.

-We already have both JNI-InChI and InChI-WASM working in both legacy Jmol and Jmol-SwingJS, so both in Java and JavaScript.
-This project aims to:
+We already had both JNI-InChI and InChI-WASM working in both legacy Jmol and Jmol-SwingJS, so both in Java and JavaScript.
+The work outside of Jmol only required the addtion of a single exported method in inchi-web.c, specifically [model_from_inchi](https://github.com/BobHanson/InChI-SwingJS/blob/b2ab44074c69694d15cdd82a5f311296f51a308c/inchi/INCHI_WEB/inchi_web.c#L623).
+There were no particular issues with this development.
+The method delivers in JSON format the essential atom, bond, and stereochemical information identical to what JNI-InChI's wrapper does already.

+This project aimed to:

 1) Combine the JNI code for Java with the WASM code for JavaScript in one maintainable package